Skip to Content

-Chilled sesame noodles are a perfect lunch for hot days, and they’re incredibly easy to make with just a handful of ingredients.
+Sesame noodles are a perfect cold lunch on hot days, and they’re incredibly easy to make with just a handful of ingredients.
 You’ll love the combination of crisp vegetables, tender noodles, and umami-rich oyster sauce.

 My mom made this dish for us a lot when we were younger because of how easy it is.
-My brother and I loved the flavors and the fact that it was served ice cold.
+I’ve always loved the rich umami flavors in the dressing, and the fact that these noodles are served ice cold.
 You can throw in whatever you want as far as veggies go, too.
-I used my mandoline to thinly slice the veggies, but a steady hand and a sharp knife also work.
+I make mine with crunchy carrots, plus cool cucumber and scallions for a pop of green.

-Overhead view of cold sesame veggie noodles in bowls
+Overhead view of cold sesame noodles served in bowls, next to scallions in a small dish.

 • Cucumber – Julienne this using a mandoline or a knife.